May 1 is the application deadline for a Summer Session internship or practicum.

 University of Arizona Poetry Center

-A Digital Projects internship is available for Fall semester at one of the nation's largest special collections of contemporary poetry.
+A Digital Projects internship is available at one of the nation's largest special collections of contemporary poetry.
 The Digital Projects intern will process incoming items, research and enter descriptive metadata, and process permissions for voca, the Poetry Center's digital library of audiovisual recordings of poets and writers.
 This is an excellent opportunity to gain meaningful hands-on experience in a supportive, professional atmosphere.

 Contact: Wendy Burk, 520-626-4298, firstname.lastname@example.org